Frequently Asked Questions

 -

-First off, it is simply the opportunities within our program and the visibility of a national draw school.
+First off, it is simply the opportunities within our program and the visibility of being part of the top universities.
 Multiple general officers, business CEOs, and highly successful people will stop by and want to talk to you, interact with you or hire you out of college.
-Second, within the ROTC we have the Hackathon (SOCOM Ignite), STEAM Ahead, Ranger Challenge, and Military Strategy Initiative Clubs.
-These are only offered here (except Ranger Challenge) and provide an outlet for you to explore.
+Second, within our program we have the Hackathon (SOCOM Ignite), STEAM Ahead, Ranger Challenge, and Military Strategy Initiative Clubs.
+These are only offered in our program (except Ranger Challenge) and provide an outlet for you to explore.
 Additionally, we will send you to leadership conferences, military and civilian internships, and provide you the best instruction across the country.
-Finally, the Undergraduate Research Opportunity -only offered to ROTC Cadets – with the Institute for Soldier Nanotechnologies (ISN) creates a paid or credit gaining opportunity for you, something nowhere else offered to work with nanotechnologies with the world’s greatest researchers.
+Finally, the Undergraduate Research Opportunity -only offered to ROTC Cadets – with the Institute for Soldier Nanotechnologies (ISN) creates a paid or credit gaining opportunity for you to work with nanotechnologies with the world’s greatest researchers.

 -

 Yes.
-We will accommodate your desires because all that stuff gets you accessions points to get the branch you want.
+We will accommodate your desires because since your extracurriculars earn your accessions points to get the branch you want.
 Only on Wednesday afternoons is ROTC a hard requirement.
-But even with that, we have made exceptions to this, allowing students to take a class or attend an academic requirement or sport.
-It really just comes down to open communication between you and your instructor.
+But even with that policy, we have made exceptions to allow students to take a class or fulfill an academic requirement or sport.
+Ultimately, it comes down to having open communication between you and your Military Science instructor.